-The assessment evaluates stock status relative to references points but is not considered appropriate for the stock as it does not cover the proportion found and fished in the French zone.
-The assessment therefore does not meet all requirement of the first element of the SG80 level.
+The assessment evaluates stock status relative to reference points but is not considered appropriate for the stock as it does not cover the proportion found and fished in the French zone.
+The Australian assessment therefore does not meet all requirement of the first element of the SG80 level.

 The assessment takes into account some types of uncertainty that have been identified.
 It explores the sensitivity of outputs to a range of plausible values for model parameters and makes projections that also consider such uncertainties.
 It is acknowledged, however, that there is a substantial issue of whether or not the assessment meets the requirements of the second element of the SG80 level based on the uncertainty about the potential dependency of stocks within the Australian EEZ on recruitment from outside, especially from within the French EEZ.
 This uncertainty about the linkages between the toothfish found within the Australian and French EEZs has been mentioned under P 1.1.1 and was the basis for reducing the scoring under PI 1.2.2.
-It is also relevant to this PI but following the principle that the one issue should not penalize the assessment under multiple PIs this issue is not also considered in the scoring for this PI.
-The assessment is therefore considered to meet the second element of the SG80 level.
+It is less relevant to this PI as this uncertainty is taken into account to some extent through the use of the RSTS, the results of which should reflect the impacts of fishing elsewhere on the plateau.
+The assessment is therefore considered to meet the second element of the SG 80 level.

 The assessment is also regularly reviewed both by SARAG and by the comprehensive scientific processes of CCAMLR.
 This review process meets the requirements of the third element of the SG 80 level.
-The assessment therefore meets two of three elements of the SG80 level which justifies a score of 70.
+The assessment therefore meets two of three elements of the SG 80 level which justifies a score of 70.